tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-13-advice-early-in-career.md

 ### 4. See mental models

 Mental models are the stories people tell themselves to make sense of the world.
-Peter Senge says mental models constitute one of the four disciplines in a learning organization:
+Peter Senge says mental models constitute one of the four disciplines in a learning organization.
+He defines mental models as follows:

 > Two people with different mental models can observe the same event and describe it differently, because they’ve looked at different details and made different interpretations.”
 (164)

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/advice_mental_models.png" alt="" /><figcaption></figcaption></figure>

 I had a recent family experience that reinforced the importance of mental models.
-One of my daughters had been complaining about another girl at school who was rallying others against her.
-One time a friend, this girl had since turned into a major friction point.
-To my surprise, the girl's mother reached out to us one day to complain that our daughter and others were more or less bullying this girl. *What?* I wanted to say it was the opposite.
+One of my daughters had been complaining about another girl at school who was turning others against her.
+Though she was once a friend, this girl had since turned into an enemy.
+To my surprise, the girl's mother reached out to us one day to complain that our daughter and others were bullying her girl. *What?* I wanted to say it was the opposite.

 But my wife asked to see the Discord threads that were at the heart of the friction between the two.
-As she looked through the exchanges, there was some evidence that my daughter had acted in appropriately.
+As my wife looked through the exchanges, there was some evidence that my daughter had acted in appropriately.
 Looking at the data started to change our views.
-It also helped my daughter see her actions from another perspective as well.
+It also helped my daughter see her actions from another perspective as well, making her open to the idea that she had acted inappropriately as well.
+She could see how the other girl felt that she was being bullied a bit.

 This is the beauty of thinking about mental models: it frees you from the idea that events have only one interpretation.
-We tell ourselves stories that make sense of the events and experiences of our lives.
+When you can see multiple interpretations for the same data, it helps you keep a more open mind about the interpretations.

 To get a better sense of mental models, Senge recommends these strategies: